cxfos/budget-app/.ai-docs/frontend-fixes-checklist.md

 6. **Next Item**: Move to the next item on the checklist

 ## Current Status
-- **Fix 405 Method Not Allowed errors**:
+- **Fix API base URL configuration**:
   - ✅ Analysis completed
   - ✅ Implementation completed
   - ✅ Build completed
   - ⏳ Waiting for manual testing confirmation
-  - ⏳ Ready for commit after testing
+  - ⏳ Commit pending

 ## Completed Fixes
 - [x] **Client-side category aggregation** - Replaced the missing backend endpoint `/expenses/by-category` with a client-side implementation that aggregates expense data by category.
 This solution fetches all expenses and then calculates category totals locally.
+Committed in 9c10efc.